 4.6.8 Web Real-Time Communication (WebRTC)

-The Web Real-Time Communication (WebRTC) is an API and set of protocols that enable real-time communication.
+4.6.8.1 WebRTC as an OTT applicationThe Web Real-Time Communication (WebRTC) is an API and set of protocols that enable real-time communication.
 The WebRTC protocols enable any two WebRTC agents to negotiate and setup a bidirectional and secure real-time communication channel.
 The WebRTC API exposes a JavaScript-based API to enable the development of applications that make use of the user’s existing multimedia capabilities to establish real-time communication sessions.
 However, access to the WebRTC set of protocols is possible through other programming languages.

 The WebRTC protocols are developed and maintained by the rtcweb group in IETF.
 The WebRTC API is developed by W3C.